ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Specification: A pointer to the public specification for the item, if one exists.

-This registry will be initially populated by the values in {{fig-cbor-key-edhoc-params}}.
+This registry will be initially populated by the values in {{table-cbor-key-edhoc-params}}.
 The "Specification" column for all of these entries will be this document and {{RFC9528}}.

 ## Expert Review Instructions # {#iana-expert-review}